Financial Responsibility for Injuries

 Medical expenses are typically classified as compensatory damages, which reimburse a victim for money lost due to the accident that caused their injuries.
 General compensatory damages are available in almost all injury cases, including slip and falls, medical malpractice, auto accidents, and pedestrian accidents.

 These types of damages are also referred to as economic damages, as there is a specific dollar amount tacked to them.
-For medical expenses, a victim can claim any type of medical-related cost that was endured as result of injuries.
+For medical expenses, a victim can claim any type of medical-related cost that was endured as a result of injuries.
 If you are a victim of a medical mistake, do not hesitate to speak to a medical malpractice attorney to discuss your case.

 Types of Medical Expenses